-The nested-loop algorithm with two different model density matrices, being $\sigma_w$ and $\rho_{\theta, \phi}$, may seem redundant, and one may wonder why the $\beta$-VQE is not used to represent the data directly.
+The nested-loop algorithm is a synergy between two models, where the advantages of one model compensate for the weakness of the other.
+Having two model density matrices, $\sigma_w$ and $\rho_{\theta, \phi}$, may seem redundant, and one may wonder why the $\beta$-VQE is not used to represent the data directly.
 However, optimization of the $\beta$-VQE on the data density matrix directly requires computing the fidelity, and hence the overlaps between quantum states.
 This is intractable for large system sizes.
-The QBM serves as an intermediary, providing a local parameterized Hamiltonian that can be evaluated on a circuit efficiently.
+The QBM serves as an intermediary, providing a local parameterized Hamiltonian that can be evaluated on a circuit.
 Similarly, the $\beta$-VQE provides the low-rank approximation necessary to train the QBM.
-Previous experiments with rank-one approximations for QBM training have revealed this leads to problematic level crossings that prohibit convergence.
+Previous experiments with rank-one approximations for QBM training have revealed that this leads to problematic level crossings that prohibit convergence, even in the case where the target distribution can be well approximated with a rank-one density matrix.
 An example is shown in Appendix~\ref{app:rank1}.
-Conversely, for a rank-one target, it is often necessary to use higher rank approximations for the QBM to converge.
-The $\beta$-VQE provides an ideal approximation where the rank can be freely chosen, and whose statistics can be efficiently computed by evaluation of a quantum circuit.
-The nested loop algorithm leaves the user with two density matrix representations of the target state.
+Thus, even for a rank-one target, it is often necessary to use higher-rank approximations for the QBM to converge.
+The $\beta$-VQE provides a useful approximation where the rank can be freely chosen, and whose statistics can be efficiently computed by evaluation of a quantum circuit.

+At the end of training, the user is left with two density matrix representations of the target state.
 Depending on the purpose, either one can be used as a final approximation to the data.
-For quantum tomography the QBM state $\sigma_w$ is most useful, revealing a possible candidate for an underlying model.
-Note that it might still be hard to compute $\sigma_w$ even for a converged QBM.
-For the purpose of classification and generative tasks, one might directly use the $\beta$-VQE density $\rho_{\theta, \phi}$.
+For quantum tomography the QBM state $\sigma_w$ is most useful, revealing a possible candidate for the underlying Hamiltonian.
+For classification and generative tasks, one might directly use the $\beta$-VQE density $\rho_{\theta, \phi}$.

-In this work we analyzed $\beta$-VQE~\cite{Liu_2021} as a subroutine for preparing Gibbs states in the nested-loop training algorithm.
-There exists a plethora of near-term methods that could be used as alternatives for the inner loop.
-These include other ways to minimize the free energy~\cite{Verdon_2019, Foldager_2022, Wang_2021, Consiglio_2023}, for example by preparing the thermofield double state~\cite{Wu_2019, Martyn_2019}.
-As this research field becomes increasingly rich, a systematic comparison of algorithms for Gibbs state preparation will become essential in the future.